 To lay seat back down, simply pull the seat section of the backrest more upright to release the locking mechanism.

-Optional Wakeboard Racks
+Optional Swivel and Non-swivel Wakeboard Racks

 Wakeboard racks are a convenient way to transport and store wakeboards while using your boat.